-There are more and more products sold in pharmacies to remedy the situation, from menstrual panties to food supplements, and some employers will even allow women to "home work" during this period.
-But there are still other solutions.
+There are more and more products sold in pharmacies to remedy the situation, from menstrual underwear to food supplements, and some employers will even allow women to "work from home" during this period.
+But there are still other solutions to be explored.

 Does CBD relieve menstrual pain?

 Cannabidiol, one of the many cannabinoids from the Cannabis plant, influences the endocannabinoid system.
 To learn more about the effect of CBD on the endocannabinoid system click here

 This system is part of our metabolism and ensures the proper functioning of the body and its homeostasis.

 CBD may be able to interact with the transmitters of this system and thus act on our psychological and physiological activity.

 CBD can have beneficial effects on health!
 Indeed, its effectiveness in reducing inflammation and acting on the transmitters responsible for pain are one of the main reasons why many women adopt CBD-infused oils to help relieve them during their menstruation.

 Various studies have been conducted to find out more about the effects of CBD on menstrual pain.
 A study conducted by the provincial head of the Department of Obstetrics and Gynecology at the University of Saskatchewan in Canada revealed the presence of cannabinoid receptors in the female reproductive system.
 This suggests that cannabinoids may be effective in relieving pelvic pain.
 However, it should be taken into account that the study was limited and does not contain information on the dose-response relationship.